-The City seeks public input on the SWMPP by posting the draft SWMPP on its website for comments.
-Notification announcements will be made at council meetings.
-The Council-approved SWMPP for the upcoming year will then be posted on the website and be submitted yearly.
+The City seeks public input on the SWMPP annually.
+Notification of the public comment period will be made at council meetings and via the City's social media.
+The SWMPP is available for review on the City's website.
+If revisions are approved, the updated SWMPP will be submitted to ADEM and posted on the website.